gregjacobs/Kevlar.js/README.md

 ## Changelog:

+### 0.8

+* Added a static method to Model (and all of its subclasses) called getAttributes(), to statically retrieve the Attributes defined for a given Model class without needing an instance.

 ### 0.7.1

 * Removed the ability to call the this._super() method in a provided set config function to Attribute.
 Was really unnecessary.